Software Testing in Startups

 There are three main problems that every software startup faces in terms of testing, and they hope that these problems are addressed well by software quality assurance company.
 One is the issue of the time crunch.
 The second one is the lack of expertise in the development team which is fulfilled by the software quality assurance company.
 The third problem is that many startups don't know about the point from which they have to start attacking the quality problems of the software.

-Software Testing In Startups: The Biggest Challenges in Terms of QA process
+Software Testing In Startups: The Biggest Challenges in Terms of the QA process

 Startups face lots of challenges in their process of growing not only in terms of quality assurance and software testing but in every field.
 They have to keep up with the ever-changing technology, they have to manage their resources carefully and should monitor the progress of everything so that they can grow rapidly.